khaors/geocompr/main.md

 ```

 We will use `ksvm()` from the kernlab package.
-To allow for non-linearity we use the radial basis function (or Gaussian) kernel which is also the default of `ksvm()` and probably the most popular SVM kernel in general.
+To allow for non-linear relationships we use the radial basis function (or Gaussian) kernel which is also the default of `ksvm()` and probably the most popular SVM kernel in general.

 ```r